Robert R. Cawley, D.O.

 Keeping our patients healthy and safe during this difficult time is our highest priority.
 While we work behind the scenes to ready our services and reinstate non-urgent appointments and procedures, we want to make sure you are receiving the care you need.

-We are pleased to offer virtual appointments using a “HealthCare Secure” version of Zoom developed by Partners HealthCare.
+We are pleased to offer virtual appointments using a “HealthCare Secure” version of Zoom developed by Mass General Brigham.
 This service is available to patients of most Wentworth-Douglass physicians, nurse practitioners, physician assistants, midwives, behavioral health therapists, rehab therapists, nutritionists, diabetes educators, nurses, and others.

 Call your provider’s office to find out if you are a candidate for virtual care.